GoFightNguyen/MongoDBUniversity/M121_The_MongoDB_Aggregation_Framework.md

 For all films that won at least 1 Oscar, calculate the std deviation, highest, lowest, and average imdb.rating.
 Use the sample std deviation expression.
-All movies winning an Oscar begen with a string resemblings one of the following in their awards field: `Won 13 Oscars` or `Won 1 Oscar`
+All movies winning an Oscar begin with a string resemblings one of the following in their awards field: `Won 13 Oscars` or `Won 1 Oscar`
 ```js
 db.movies.aggregate([
   {